-There is a range of options in the Ads settings menu for controlling the ads you see.
+There is a range of options in the Ad preferences menu for controlling what you see.
 You can:

-- Delete topics of interest. - Delete advertisers you've interacted with. - Control which information advertisers can access about you. - Stop advertisers from following your online activities when you're not on Facebook.
+- delete topics of interest - · delete advertisers you have interacted with - control which information advertisers can access about you - stop advertisers from following your online activities when you are not on Facebook.